-The circumstances under which the competent resolution authority would take any recovery or resolution measure are uncertain.
+The circumstances under which the competent authority or resolution authority would take any recovery or resolution measure are uncertain.

-Despite there being certain conditions for the taking of recovery or resolution measures, and the exercise of any powers to implement such measures, there is uncertainty regarding the specific factors which the competent authority would consider in deciding whether to take any recovery or resolution measure, and how to implement such measure, with respect to BNG Bank and its assets or liabilities, such as the Notes.
-The criteria that the competent authority would consider provide it with considerable discretion.
+Despite there being certain conditions for the taking of recovery or resolution measures, and the exercise of any powers to implement such measures, there is uncertainty regarding the specific factors which the competent authority or resolution authority would consider in deciding whether to take any recovery or resolution measure, and how to implement such measure, with respect to BNG Bank and its assets or liabilities, such as the Notes.
+The criteria that the competent authority or resolution authority would consider provide it with considerable discretion.
 Holders of the Notes may not be able to refer to publicly available criteria in order to anticipate a potential taking of any recovery or resolution measure or the exercise of any power pursuant thereto, and consequently its potential effect on BNG Bank and the Notes.

-The rights of holders of the Notes to challenge the exercise of the bail-in tool or other recovery or resolution powers by the competent authority are likely to be limited.
+The rights of holders of the Notes to challenge the exercise of the bail-in tool or other recovery or resolution powers by the competent authority or resolution authority are likely to be limited.

-Holders of the Notes may have limited rights to challenge, to demand compensation for losses, seek a suspension or nullification of any decision of the competent authority to take certain recovery or resolution measures, and exercise the bail-in tool or other recovery or resolution powers to implement such measures, to have that decision reviewed by a judicial or administrative process or otherwise, or to exercise any other remedy in this context.
+Holders of the Notes may have limited rights to challenge, to demand compensation for losses, seek a suspension or nullification of any decision of the competent authority or resolution authority to take certain recovery or resolution measures, and exercise the bail-in tool or other recovery or resolution powers to implement such measures, to have that decision reviewed by a judicial or administrative process or otherwise, or to exercise any other remedy in this context.